wspringer/ts-wit/README.js.md

 }`;
 ```

-You will get a TypeScript representaton of the structure defined by the WIT
+You will get a TypeScript model of the structure defined by the WIT file.
+Think
-file.
+of it as an AST with some extra properties.

 ```javascript --run std
 parseWit(wit); //RESULT